angular/angular/aio/content/guide/lifecycle-hooks.md

 ## Defining custom change detection

-To monitor changes that occur where `ngOnChanges()` won't catch them, you can implement your own change check, as shown in the *DoCheck* example.
+To monitor changes that occur where `ngOnChanges()` won't catch them, implement your own change check, as shown in the *DoCheck* example.
-This example shows how you can use the `ngDoCheck()` hook to detect and act upon changes that Angular doesn't catch on its own.
+This example shows how to use the `ngDoCheck()` hook to detect and act upon changes that Angular doesn't catch on its own.

 The *DoCheck* sample extends the *OnChanges* sample with the following `ngDoCheck()` hook: